Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we have presented a complete study of a GNN-based clustering algorithm for the \belletwo electromagnetic calorimeter.
+In this work, we have presented a complete study of a GNN-based fuzzy clustering algorithm for the \belletwo electromagnetic calorimeter.
 We have been using a realistic full detector simulation and simulated beam background for low and high luminosity conditions of \belletwo.
 The GNN algorithm has been compared to the currently used \basf baseline algorithm.
 We find a significantly improved resolution of more than 30\,\% for high beam backgrounds, but also improved performance in reducing the right-side tails of the reconstruction errors that are caused by beam background.
 Such significant improvements in photon reconstruction performance directly improve the physics reach of \belletwo for almost all final states with photons, but also analyses that use missing energy information~\cite{Kou:2018nap}.
 We also trained different GNNs to separate energy depositions of overlapping photon clusters.
 The improvement of the energy resolution is up to 30\,\% for the low energy photon in asymmetric photon pairs.
 Any improvement in overlapping photon reconstruction has direct implications for the reconstruction of boosted $\pi^0$ mesons or axion-like particles with couplings to photons~\cite{Belle-II:2020jti}.

 While the \basf algorithm strictly reconstructs one cluster for each LM, the GNN algorithm only uses the LMs to center the ROI.
 The GNN algorithm can therefore in principle also be used to reconstruct overlapping photons that only produced one LM (Fig.~\ref{fig:clustering_outlook}).
 The extension of the GNN algorithm to such overlapping signatures as well as to charged particles and neutral hadrons will be the focus of follow-up work.
+Future work is also going to address robustness against varying beam backgrounds explicitly, for example by introducing features that are directly sensitive to beam-background levels.

 This is the first application of a GNN-based clustering algorithm at \belletwo for a realistic detector geometry and realistic and high beam backgrounds.
 This is also the first time that an algorithm has shown to improve the performance of the photon reconstruction by explicitly including timing information on clustering level at \belletwo.